 If you want to avoid seeing the banner each time you login, check Never show this banner again.
 It will make WinSCP ignore the same banner for the particular account and server the next time.
 However if the banner content changes you will see it again.
 Suppression of banners can be restricted by system administrator.

-During authentication, the server may request you to change a password, particularly if your password has expired.
+During authentication, the SSH server may request you to change a password, particularly if your password has expired.

 Enter your current password to Current password.